-Because the applicant has not collected groundwater samples with 2 km of each wellfield, the staff is adding the following condition to the Dewey-Burdock license:
+To ensure the collection of ground water samples within 2 km of each wellfield, the staff adds the following condition to the Dewey-Burdock license:

-Prior to commencement of operations, the licensee will collect four quarterly groundwater samples from each well within 2 km (1.25 mi) of the boundary of each wellfield, as measured from the perimeter monitoring well ring.
+Prior to commencement of operations, the licensee will collect four quarterly groundwater samples from each well within 2 km (1.25 mi) of the boundary of any wellfield, as measured from the perimeter monitoring well ring.
 This data shall be submitted to the NRC staff for review and written verification.
-Furthermore, all domestic and irrigation wells within 2 km (1.25 mi) of the boundary of each wellfield, as measured from the perimeter monitoring well ring, and all stock wells within the license boundary (as defined in LC 9.1) will be included in the routine environmental sampling program provided that well owners consent to sampling and the condition of the wells renders them suitable for sampling.
+Furthermore, all domestic, livestock, and crop irrigation wells within 2 km (1.25 mi) of the boundary of any wellfield, as measured from the perimeter monitoring well ring, will be included in the routine environmental sampling program provided that well owners consent to sampling, and the condition of the wells renders them suitable for sampling.